-We tour Antananarivo, the capital, driving to the upper town to see the Queen's palace.
-In the Malagasy "Rova" is the symbol of the Merina Kingdom.
+We tour Antananarivo, driving to the upper town to see the Queen's palace.
+In the Malagasy, "Rova" is the symbol of the Merina Kingdom.
 Sitting on the top of the tallest hill of Antananarivo, it offers a spectacular view of the administrative quarter and its surroundings.
 We then drive down to the Independence Avenue and the Anosy Lake.
 Here we get a good picture of the diverse ethnic communities, before we take a scenic drive to Marozevo.
-We visit the famous exotic farming centre of Mr.Pereyras where we see almost all the chameleon species of Madagascar including butterflies, lizards, snakes, bats and other interesting animals.
+We visit the famous exotic farming centre of Mr.Pereyras where we see almost all the chameleon species of Madagascar, as well as butterflies, lizards, snakes, bats and other interesting animals.
 Then we proceed to Mantadia National Park, part of the Rainforests of the Atsinanana* - a UNESCO World Heritage Site.

-Overnight: Hotel Vakôna forest Lodge (1nights) (B, D)
+Overnight: Hotel Vakôna Forest Lodge, Mantadia National Park (1 night) (B, D)

 Overnight: Palissandre Hotel, Antananarivo (1 night) (B, D)

 Another short flight from Antananarivo and we arrive in a completely different world, Nosy Be in the northern tip of Madagascar.
-Upon arrival at this small airport we are met and transferred to our hotel.
-Balance of the day is free to loiter around the town or enjoy beach – Madagascar’s most popular beach.
+Upon arrival at this small airport, we are met and transferred to our hotel.
+Balance of the day is free to relax around town and enjoy Madagascar’s most popular beach.

 Overnight: Nosy Be Hotel, Nosy Be (2 nights) (B, D)

 Day 05: Nosy Be